flowcut/Zendesk-Coding-Challenge/README.md

 ```
 ./bin/zticketviewerRESET
 ```
 Then, go to this link:
 <http://localhost:8000/accounts/login/>
 # To run tests:
 First clean existing tickets (command above), then:
 ```
 pytest
 ```
+It takes less than 1 minute to finish the tests.
+The tests send requests to Zendesk API endpoints with limited access rates.
+Please don't run another round of tests within 30 seconds.